neillturner/kitchen-ansible/README.md

 ## Installation & Setup

-1. install the latest Ruby on your workstations (for windows see https://rubyinstaller.org/downloads/)
+1. install the latest Ruby on your workstation (for windows see https://rubyinstaller.org/downloads/)

 2. If using Ruby version less than 2.3 first install earlier version of test-kitchen
 ```
 gem install test-kitchen -v 1.16.0
 ```
-3. Install the `kitchen-ansible` gem in your system, along with [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant) or [kitchen-docker](https://github.com/test-kitchen/kitchen-docker) or any other suitable driver:
+3. Install the `kitchen-ansible` gem in your system, along with [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant) or [kitchen-docker](https://github.com/test-kitchen/kitchen-docker) or any other suitable driver or the exec driver to run from your workstation:

 ```
 gem install kitchen-ansible
 gem install kitchen-vagrant
 ```

 ## Resources
 * https://blog.superk.org/home/ansible-role-development